Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Gas Network Modelling

 where $q(v,t)$ is an auxiliary variable to model the flow rate of a feed-in or demand at node $v$ (see below).
 Otherwise, it is set to zero.
 In addition to conservation of mass, it is widely used to claim the equality of pressure at all nodes $v \in \cur V$, that is,

 with an auxiliary variable $p(v,t)$ for the pressure at the node $v$.
 For coupling and boundary nodes, one has to pose one more condition, which we consider of the form

 The latter allows for prescribing pressure or flux profiles as boundary condition or feed-in/demand.
+For example, the pressure is often described at the inflow boundary and certain flux profiles are requested by the gas consumers at the outflow boundary.
 Other coupling conditions like conservation of energy or entropy for isothermal, isentropic or polytropic gas flow, respectively, are discussed in \cite{Egger2018,LangMindt2018,MindtLangDomschke2019}.\\

 \textit{Modelling of Gas Flow through Pipes}.
 Typically, gas pipeline systems are buried underground and hence temperature differences between a pipe segment and the ground can be neglected in practice.
 It is therefore standard to consider an isothermal process without a conservation law for the energy.
-As most complex model (M3) for the gas dynamics in the pipes, we take the isothermal Euler equations,
+As most complex model for the gas dynamics in the pipes, we take